 This recipe was originally published in November 2018.
-It has been updated for content and photos.
+It has been updated for content, photos, and video.

-If you’ve been following along the blog for a while, you know by now that I just love sneaking nutrients into all of my dishes, including desserts.
+If you’ve been following along the blog for a while, you know I just LOVE sneaking nutrients into all of my dishes, including dessert.

-Just like my chickpea cookies, don’t be alarmed, no one will ever guess that the main ingredient here is chickpeas.
+Just like my chickpea cookies, no one will guess that the main ingredient in this decadent treat is chickpeas!

 - Great flavour!
-Lightly sweetened, with a rich chocolatey flavour, but not overwhelmingly sweet like most brownies.
+Lightly sweetened, with a rich chocolatey flavour, but not overwhelmingly sweet.
+It’s just right. 😉

 - Easy to make.
-These chickpea brownies are so simple to prepare and come together in your food processor for minimal prep work.
+These chickpea brownies are so simple to prepare and come together in your food processor with minimal prep needed.

 (This is a summary with step by step photos, full recipe measurements and instructions are in the recipe card below.)